R2R DAP Duel Part 1: Cayin N6II-R01 vs. L&P P6 Pro

 The P6 Pro surpasses the Cayin in terms of clarity and detail reproduction and adds the "sparkle" so loved by many music lovers to the treble.

 Voices are more intense and foregrounded on the P6 Pro than on the N6II-R01.
 The Cayin presents the voices a little softer and with a little less detail.
-Overall, the voice reproduction is more immersive with the P6 Pro, which can of course be an advantage or disadvantage depending on your preferences.
+Overall, voice reproduction is more immersive with the P6 Pro, which of course can be an advantage or disadvantage depending on your preferences.

 Guitar strings and stringed instruments in general "sing" and have more weight on the P6 Pro.
 That's the closest I'd say to the live experience.